Providing automated self-service where customers (and agents) want it most

 Last updated September 21, 2021

 As customers trend towards becoming more self-sufficient, they’re becoming more accustomed to interacting with AI-powered tools for the support they need (especially with 75 percent of executives looking to actively implement AI in the next three years).
 The benefit of customers engaging with these tools means that agents can get involved with fewer support requests and focus their attention on the ones that truly need a human touch.
-Not only does this free up time for agents, but it ultimately results in a better customer experience.
+Not only does this free up time for agents, but it ultimately results in a better, seamless customer experience.

 Automated self-service can be accomplished with the help of virtual customer assistants like Answer Bot.
 Answer Bot is built into Zendesk Guide and uses machine learning to respond to questions with content from your knowledge base.
 The automated assistance of AI tools like Answer Bot can help companies shave down their ticket volume and enable customers to better help themselves.
 For example, Dollar Shave Club has benefitted from nine thousand monthly resolutions via Answer Bot with a 14 percent resolution rate.

 There’s also an increased demand to help customers where they want to be helped.
 As customers seek assistance in a way that makes the most sense to them, a proactive support organization can offer automated support where it would be the most beneficial to their customers.

 Figuring out where automated support can help your customers

 Think about where it is that customers often seek support.
 Are they having difficulty finding relevant articles in a Help Center?
 A steady influx of support tickets and a high rate of bounces from the front of Help Center might be indicative of that.
 What if customers often seek help during a critical point in the buyer’s journey or prefer to seek help on their phones?